billtrust/terraform-promote/README.md

 # TFPromote

-A CLI for promoting Terraform code through environments (dev, stage, prod, etc.)
+A CLI for promoting Terraform code through environments (dev, stage, prod, etc.).
+Automates comparing and copying of appropriate .tf files forward from environment to environment.
+All stuff you can do in bash on the command line but this saves you a lot of typing and helps reduce errors when performing this monotonous task in an environment with many microservices all needing Terraform deployments.

 ## Required Directory Structure